WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

       <td>
         <div dir="ltr">
-          The Citrix utility ‘CVHDMOUNT.EXE’ is installed on the staging server
+          The Citrix utility 'CVHDMOUNT.EXE' is installed on the staging server
         </div>
       </td>
     </tr>